hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/🛠️-design-handoff-to-engineering.md

    - Bug - select if the issue is to fix a bug
    - Feature - select if the issue is product feature
    - Task - select if the issue is administrative, not a feature
+---

-### Overview
+### 🧩 Overview
 This issue is for tracking engineering work related to #[add related user story issue number], which is [Provide a brief description of the feature, outlining its purpose and expected outcome see the related user story - We need to do X for Y reason.]

 ### More Info
-Add additional context about the issue, this could include technical information
+- Add additional context about the issue, this could include technical information
+- Brief summary of the feature, component, or page.
+- Explain what is being handed off and why.

+> _Example:_ Final UI for Host Intake Profile Page, including navigation, form field components, save/progress behavior, and validation states.

 ---